mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Methods

 \section{Methods}

-We built our dataset on the basis of the domain definitions provided by the CATH database \cite{cath_1, cath_2, cath_3}.
+We built the dataset on the basis of the domain definitions provided by the CATH database \cite{cath_1, cath_2, cath_3}.
 CATH, a publicly available resource maintained by the Orengo group, provides a set of domains clustered by general architecture according to the class, architecture, topology, and homologous superfamily hierarchy \cite{sillitoe_cath_2021}.
 We started from 14,433 non-homologous domains at the S20 (20\%) homology level in CATH release 4.2.0.
 We then restricted the selection to the subset of 13,470 domains between 50 and 500 amino acids, to focus on globular structures.
 Next, we excluded all the structures whose backbone was non-contiguous, e.g.\ due to unresolved regions in the original experimental structures; we also excluded sequences containing non-standard amino acids (also absent from CATH model files).
 The inclusion criteria left 5,883 residues for further processing.

-All the domain structures have been prepared with standard protonation \cite{martinez-rosell_playmolecule_2017} and building \cite{doerr_high-throughput_2017} protocols using HTMD version 1.16 \cite{doerr_htmd_2016}, yielding 5,670 all-atom structures.
+All the domain structures have been prepared with a standard protonation protocol at pH 7 including charge state assignments, proton placement and H-bond network optimization \cite{martinez-rosell_playmolecule_2017}.
 Peptide chains were capped with acetylated and N-methylated termini.
 The systems were solvated in cubic boxes of TIP3P water with at least 9 \AA\ of padding on each side, neutralized, and ionized with Na$^+$ and Cl$^-$ ions at 0.150 M concentration.
 Systems whose resulting solvation cubic box was larger than (100 \AA)$^3$ were discarded.
 The final dataset includes 5,398 accepted domains, as illustrated in Figure~\ref{fig:exclusions}.
+HTMD version 1.16 was used for all the building steps \cite{doerr_high-throughput_2017, doerr_htmd_2016}.

 All systems were parameterized with the CHARMM22* forcefield \cite{piana_charmm22star}.
-Long-range electrostatic forces were treated with the particle-mesh Ewald summation, with an integration timestep of 4 fs enabled by the hydrogen mass repartitioning scheme, i.e. 4 amu \cite{feenstra_improving_1999}.
-Integration used the Langevin thermostat and a 0.1 ps$^{-1}$ relaxation time.
-Bonds involving hydrogen atoms were constrained at the equilibrium length.
+Long-range electrostatic forces were treated with the particle-mesh Ewald (PME) summation \cite{dardenParticleMeshEwald1993}, with an integration timestep of 4 fs enabled by the hydrogen mass repartitioning scheme of 4 amu per H atom \cite{feenstra_improving_1999}.
 The simulations were performed with ACEMD \cite{harvey2009acemd} on GPUGRID.net distributed network \cite{buch_high-throughput_2010}.